jcahela/leetcode/new/3_longest_substring_without_repeating_characters/answer.md

 Time to Complete: 30m

-Method: Sliding window with a hashmap keeping careful watch whenever the current letter exceeds a count of 1, to start sliding the window at that point.
-Since I need to find a substring, which is a string within the input s that is an unbroken string of non-repeating characters (not a subsequence which is any of the letters in s that are not repeating, regardless of whether they're next to each other), I can use a sliding window approach
+Method: Sliding window with a hashmap keeping careful watch whenever the current letter exceeds a count of 1, to start sliding the window from the left at that point.
+Since I need to find a substring, which is a string within the input s that is an unbroken string of non-repeating characters (not a subsequence which is any of the letters in s that are not repeating, regardless of whether they're next to each other), I can use a sliding window approach.

 Pseudocode:
 /*